The Help to Buy equity loan (closed to new applications)

 A Help to Buy scheme also exists in Wales (it's also called Help to Buy).
 Its structure is similar to the scheme in England, the main difference being that you can only purchase a property worth up to £250,000.
 The loan is also interest-free for the first five years.
 For more information, see the Welsh Government website.

-Scotland's version of the Help to Buy scheme, known as the Affordable New Build Scheme, closed to applications in February.
+Scotland's version of the Help to Buy scheme, known as the Affordable New Build Scheme, has now closed.

 There's no Help to Buy scheme in Northern Ireland, but there are other options available for those struggling to get together a deposit.